 During the 2017 Legislative Session, HB 1027 enacted the "Unmanned Aircraft Systems Act" (F.S.
 330.41) which vested authority to regulate drones in the State and prohibited local governments from enacting ordinances that regulate drones.
 The new law also makes it unlawful for a person to operate a drone over or near a "critical infrastructure facility".
-However, critical infrastructure facility was defined as electrical generation or transmission facilities, chemical storage facilities, mining facility, natural gas facility or pipeline, natural gas or propane terminal or storage facility, oil or gas pipeline, wireless communications facilities.
-Many of the County's critical facilities are not covered by this definition such as jails, law enforcement facilities, courthouses and other government buildings.
+However, critical infrastructure facility was defined as electrical generation or transmission facilities, chemical storage facilities, mining facility, natural gas facility or pipeline, natural gas or propane terminal or storage facilities are not covered by this definition such as jails, law enforcement facilities, courthouses and other government buildings.
 The County is concerned that without a prohibition of drones over or in the proximity of critical county facilities that the possibility of escapes, terrorism, and breaches in confidentiality increase significantly; all which impact public safety or potentially compromise the judicial and policy setting process.

-The County SUPPORTS an amendment to the definition of "critical infrastructure facility" in F.S.
+Palm Beach County SUPPORTS an amendment to the definition of "critical infrastructure facility" in F.S.
 330.41 to include jails, law enforcement facilities, courthouses, water and wastewater infrastructure, and buildings designated as the County Seat.

-PUBLIC RECORDS EXEMPTION - EMERGENCY MANAGEMENT
+EMERGENCY MANAGEMENT PUBLIC RECORDS EXEMPTION

-Formerly, the American Red Cross used to manage the operations of emergency shelters, with Palm Beach County Emergency Management providing support.
+Formerly, the American Red Cross managed the operations of emergency shelters, with Palm Beach County Emergency Management providing support.
 Currently, Palm Beach County Emergency Management operates and oversees emergency shelters, thus leaving identifying information open to public record.
+HB 7079 was introduced during the 2018 legislative session and would have exempted identifying data, but died in the final days of session.

 Palm Beach County SUPPORTS legislation to amend s.
-119.071(1), F.S.; to provide for an exemption for individual assessment data which is provided by our residents to emergency management agencies for the purpose of damage assessment.
+119.071(3), F.S.; to provide for an exemption for individual assessment data which is provided by our residents to emergency management agencies for the purpose of damage assessment.

-Additionally, Palm Beach County SUPPORTS legislation to amend s.
-119.071, F.S.; to provide for an exemption for identifying data collected at county-run shelters.
+Palm Beach County SUPPORTS legislation to amend s.
+252.355(4), F.S.; to provide for an exemption for identifying data collected at county-run shelters.